majek/idea/site/033-bpf/main.md

 before it hits the application.

 Unfortunately matching before the application is not easy.
-Naive iptables filtering, for example just looking at the source IP, doesn't work as floods get more sophisticated.
-The iptables module closest to our needs is ["xt_u32"](http://www.stearns.org/doc/iptables-u32.current.html), but it's hard to understand and is somewhat limited.
-Though it's generally [pretty useful](https://github.com/smurfmonitor/dns-iptables-rules/blob/master/domain-blacklist.txt), and to make it easier people write
+Naive iptables filtering, for example looking just at the source IP, doesn't work as floods get more sophisticated.
+The iptables module closest to our needs is ["xt_u32"](http://www.stearns.org/doc/iptables-u32.current.html), but it's hard to understand and somewhat limited.
+Though it's generally [pretty useful](https://github.com/smurfmonitor/dns-iptables-rules/blob/master/domain-blacklist.txt), and to make it easier people wrote
 [rule generators](http://www.bortzmeyer.org/files/generate-netfilter-u32-dns-rule.py).

 But what works for us best is the "xp_bpf" iptables module by Willem de Bruijn.
-With it we can match an iptable rule based on a BPF expression.
+With it we can match an iptable rule based on any BPF expression.

-Unfortunately, our BPF bytecode became pretty complex and it can't be written as a usual tcpdump expression.
+Unfortunately, our BPF bytecode became pretty complex and it can't be written as a usual tcpdump expression any more.
 Instead we rely on a custom crafted BPF bytecode, for example, this is an "xt_bpf" bytecode that matches a DNS query for "www.example.com":

         ld #20